 AMPLATZER Amulet Left Atrial Appendage Occluder.
 Courtesy of St. Jude Medical.
 (Photo: Business Wire)

+During AF, chaotic electrical signals in the heart’s upper chambers (atria) beat erratically and out of sync with the two lower chambers, resulting in poor blood flow.
+The LAA is a tube-shaped appendage connected to the left atrium of the heart that can potentially hold static blood during an episode of AF, increasing the likelihood of clot formation.
+Research shows that in AF patients, approximately 90 percent of all cardiac blood clots form in the LAA.
+If a clot forms in the LAA and is then released into the heart, it may enter blood circulation, travel to the brain, block a vessel and cause an ischemic stroke.
+The current standard of care to treat ischemic stroke in AF patients is blood-thinning medications, which comes with a lifetime of medical management and major, sometimes fatal, bleeding risks.
 The enhanced AMPLATZER Amulet design was driven by feedback from physicians who have been implanting the AMPLATZER Cardiac Plug in Europe since 2008.
 Self-expanding and made of braided Nitinol mesh, consistent with the entire family of AMPLATZER devices, the Amulet occluder works by blocking the LAA at its opening, which minimizes the opportunity for blood clots to form in the LAA or migrate into the bloodstream.
 This next-generation occlusion device is built with a longer lobe and waist than previous versions to allow for easier placement.
 The end screw is flush with the disc to create a smooth surface within the left atrium, and the larger disc diameter offers increased orifice coverage.
 The AMPLATZER Amulet device is offered in eight sizes to accommodate varying anatomies.
 Additionally, the device is pre-loaded into the delivery catheter, which simplifies device preparation and ultimately streamlines the entire procedure for the physician.